smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

     **SAVLIB LIB(SMAGPL) DEV(<***backup device***>) PRECHK(*YES) ACCPTH(*YES)**
   ```

-The SMABAK and SMALOG libraries do not require a backup if they exists as a result of installing and using recent versions of the LSAM.
+The SMABAK and SMALOG libraries do not require a backup if they exist as a result of installing and using recent versions of the LSAM.
 These libraries are not updated by the LSAM upgrade procedure.
 SMABAK exists solely for the purpose of storing backups requested by SMA File Transfer jobs.
 Similarly, the SMALOG library is used only for temporary storage of save files produced by the SMASUP command and the LSAM log file purge and backup routines.
 It is also not updated during the LSAM upgrade installation.

 It is not necessary to delete any LSAM utility objects that were previously (optionally) installed in QGPL.
 These utilities will be updated as necessary by the SMASETUP installation procedure.